 2. The simultaneous release of the Byrds and the Clark albums ruined any chance that GENE CLARK WITH THE GOSDIN BROTHERS had for exposure and sales.

 The first statement is incorrect, although not by much.
-The second statement is conjecture that doesn’t hold up under any kind of scrutiny.
+The second statement is a conjecture that doesn’t hold up under any kind of scrutiny.
 I will address both of these below.

 Let’s use Wikipedia as an example: The editors played it safe and merely listed February as the date of release for GENE CLARK WITH THE GOSDIN BROTHERS.
 They did state that it “appeared very close to the scheduled release date for the Byrds’ album YOUNGER THAN YESTERDAY in both the United States and the United Kingdom.”